OpenSAGE/opensage.github.io/posts/year_in_review_2018/year_in_review_2018.md

 We had a new contributor this month: [LanYi](https://github.com/BSG-75).
 He fixed a bug preventing the data viewer from working for RA3 and later games, added tooltips to the data viewer file listing and implemented more instructions for the ActionScript VM.

 I reworked our selection system to actually create and post `Order` messages instead of just drawing a debug overlay over selected objects.
-Using Stephan's new audio system I also implemented selection voices (_"Wanna make some improvements?"_, _"Light tank of the GLA!"_ and so on).
+Using Stephan's new audio system I also implemented selection voices (_" Let's build!"_, _"Light tank of the GLA!"_ and so on).
 Using my selection system improvements Tim made some parts of the control bar actually work.
 The command buttons change depending on the selected unit and you can buy and sell buildings, though money, construction, energy or other gameplay elements are not yet involved.

 <div class="video-responsive">
 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/4O7HD_rpLdE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>